playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 While it's rare, this ability is an incredibly powerful feature you can leverage in your applications.

-A child component will have it's dependency injection resolved from the closest parent.
+A child component will have its dependency injection resolved from the closest parent.
 This means that if you have two providers, but one is closer, it will read from the closer parent.

 This means that if we have the following structure: